 Blue light is approximately one-third of all visible light or high-energy light.
-Yes, sunlight contains blue light, but almost all other sources of blue light are emitted from flat screens, LED and fluorescent lighting.
+Yes, sunlight contains this kind of light, but almost all other sources of blue light are emitted from flat screens, LED and fluorescent lighting.

-Since blue light penetrates all the way to the retina, it can potentially damage light-sensitive cells that make up the retina.
-Although more studies or research is needed to determine how much is too much blue light and its varying impact on the eyes, we still know blue light can harm the eyes.
+When it penetrates all the way to the retina, it can potentially damage light-sensitive cells that make up the retina.
+Although more studies or research is needed to determine how much is too much blue light and its varying impact on the eyes, we still know that it can harm the eyes.

 Blue Light Filtering Eyewear

 With all of this in mind, it is difficult to ignore the harmful effects of blue light on our eyes, especially considering how much of it is absorbed.
 Since our eyes evolved according to the natural world, they are in no way capable of withstanding the current levels of blue light exposure.
 In fact, headaches and eye fatigues that are associated with blue light are increasingly common problems these days.